8 Ways to Improve Your Cycling Endurance as a Beginner

 When you get those long rides in it’s time to increase the intensity and enter the world of interval training.
 Now, as a beginner, you want to start with aerobic intervals to build a bigger “aerobic engine.”

 Tempo intervals are a perfect way to start.
-These are done at 85-90% of your FTP where you still work aerobically from a physiological perspective.
+These are done at 80-90% of your FTP where you still work aerobically from a physiological perspective.
 If you’re unfamiliar with the concepts of FTP click here.
 Again practice progressive overload.
 For example, start with 2x5min at tempo once per week with 5min of recovery between sets.
-And during the block progress up to 5x5min at Tempo and up to 2 times per week.
+And during the block progress up to 5x5min at Tempo and up to 2 times weekly.

 These intervals will increase capillarization and mitochondrial density in your fast twitch type 2a fibers.
 Thus, the perfect aerobic endurance booster.